GaloisInc/saw-script/doc/manual/manual.md

 ~~~~

 For the moment, it's not important to understand what this output means.
-We show it simply to clarify that `Term` values have their own internal
+We show it only to clarify that `Term` values have their own internal
 structure that goes beyond what exists in SAWScript.
 The internal
 representation of `Term` values is in a language called SAWCore.
 The
-full sematics of SAWCore are beyond the scope of this document.
+full semantics of SAWCore are beyond the scope of this manual.

 The text constructed by `print_term` can also be accessed
-programmatically, instead of printing it to the screen, using the
+programmatically (instead of printing to the screen) using the
 `show_term` function, which returns a `String`.
 The `show_term` function
 is not a command, so it executes directly and does not need `<-` to bind
 its result.
 Therefore, the following will have the same result as the